Lehman Brothers: Under the Lehman family (1850–1969)

-In 1844, 23-year-old Henry Lehman, the son of a Jewish cattle merchant, emigrated to the United States from Rimpar, Bavaria.
+In 1844, 23-year-old Hayum Lehmann, who changed his name to Henry Lehman, the son of a Jewish cattle merchant, emigrated to the United States from Rimpar, Bavaria.
 He settled in Montgomery, Alabama, where he opened a dry-goods store, "H. Lehman".
 In 1847, following the arrival of his brother Emanuel Lehman, the firm became "H. Lehman and Bro."
 With the arrival of their youngest brother, Mayer Lehman, in 1850, the firm changed its name again and "Lehman Brothers" was founded.

 During the 1850s, cotton was one of the most important crops in the United States, and was Alabama's highest-grossing cash crop.
-Until the U.S. Civil War, nearly all U.S. cotton was produced by slave labor, and by the 1860 census, slaves constituted nearly 45% of Alabama's total population.
-Mayer Lehman was listed as the owner of seven slaves ("three males and four females ranging in age from 5 to 50") in the U.S. Census of 1860.
+Until the U.S. Civil War, nearly all U.S. cotton was produced by forced slave labor, and by the 1860 census, enslaved people constituted nearly 45% of Alabama's total population.
+Mayer Lehman was listed as the owner of seven enslaved people ("three males and four females ranging in age from 5 to 50") in the U.S. Census of 1860.

-Capitalizing on cotton's high market value, the three brothers began to routinely accept raw cotton from slave plantations as payment for merchandise, eventually beginning a second business trading in cotton.
+Capitalizing on cotton's high market value, the three brothers began to routinely accept raw cotton from forced labor plantations as payment for merchandise, eventually beginning a second business trading in cotton.
 Within a few years this business grew to become the most significant part of their operation.
 Following Henry's death from yellow fever in 1855, the remaining brothers continued to focus on their commodities-trading/brokerage operations.

 By 1858, the center of cotton trading had shifted from the South to New York City, where factors and commission houses were based.
 Lehman opened its first branch office at 119 Liberty Street, and 32-year-old Emanuel relocated there to run the office.
 In 1862, facing difficulties as a result of the Civil War, the firm teamed up with a cotton merchant named John Durr to form Lehman, Durr & Co.
 Following the war the company helped finance Alabama's reconstruction.
-The firm's headquarters were eventually moved to New York City, where it helped found the New York Cotton Exchange in 1870, commodifying the crop; Emanuel sat on the board of governors until 1884.
+The firm's headquarters was eventually moved to New York City, where it helped found the New York Cotton Exchange in 1870, commodifying the crop; Emanuel sat on the board of governors until 1884.
 The firm also dealt in the emerging market for railroad bonds and entered the financial-advisory business.